 Gradeall International offers Tyre Balers to suit your business:

-No matter what tyre size you need processing, the MK3 Tyre Baler will do the job.
-A powerful pressing power of 75 tonnes makes the formation of 3 bales in an hour, each taking approximately 20 minutes and containing up to 140 tyres depending on their size.
-The MK3 can be equipped with a conveyor to save on the time and effort exerted by the operators in loading the machine.
+Designed for dealing with extremely high volumes of waste tyres, the MK3 Tyre Baler will do the job of making bales with up to 140 tyres with ease.
+A powerful pressing power of 75 tonnes makes the formation of 3 bales in an hour possible.
+Each tyre bale taking approximately 20 minutes to make and containing up to 140 tyres depending on their size.
+The MK3 is ideal for use with our conveyor systems to save on the time and effort exerted by the operators in loading the machine.
+The larger loading chamber makes a much wider bale than the standard PAS108 bale, but this bale was created to go straight into a conventional shipping container.
 This helps in reducing the overall time needed to load and unload bales from containers as well.

 Gradeall MK3 Tyre Baler | Recycling Machinery | Recycling Tyres | Recycling Baler Machines